 On April 15, 2020 the RVTPO went through its second official Federal Compliance Review which will be repeated every four years.
-Recommendations on improving the planning and programming process are expected in Summer 2020.
+Implementing the recommendations on improving the planning and programming process are expected to continue this fiscal year.

 Figure 1: RVTPO 2040 and 2045 Study Area Map